hantswilliams/HHA_504_2023/WK5/assignment5.md

 ### **1. Video Creation or Procurement**:
 - Find a relevant video or create one using Zoom that resonates with a theme of your choice.
-  - If you're creating a video, make sure it is clear, concise, and of reasonable length.
+  - If you're creating a video, make sure it is clear, concise, and of reasonable length (< 60 seconds).

 ### **2. Cloud CDN & Video Hosting**:
 - Host your video on a CDN, either Google Cloud's Cloud CDN or Azure's Content Delivery Network (CDN).